RajeshRP/phpmailer-codeigniter/README.md

 # phpmailer-codeigniter

-Send mails via phpmailer on codeigniter
+Send mails via phpmailer on codeigniter.
+Can be useful for someone that doesnot want clone complete source of PHP Mailer repository.

 ## Usage